davidnqd/lucidtail/README.md

 `lucidtail` Command
 -------------------

-lucidTAIL comes with a simple command (`lucidtail`) which listens to a number of specified source and displays them in a pretty little web application.
+The `lucidtail` command listens to specified sources and displays them in a pretty little web application.

 To quickly be able to view your logs at [http://localhost:8080](http://localhost:8080):